ArbajAnsari19/Mason/Readme.md

-# Mason - AI-Powered Notes App
+# Keeper - AI-Powered Notes App

-Mason is a full-stack notes application that leverages AI to generate summaries and tags for your notes.
+Keeper is a full-stack notes application that leverages AI to generate summaries and tags for your notes.
 The project consists of a **frontend** built with React, Vite, and TypeScript, and a **backend** built with Express, TypeScript, MongoDB, and various AI-integrated utilities.

 ## Table of Contents